Global bifurcation of solitary waves to the Boussinesq $abcd$ system: Introduction

 all of which are formally equivalent models of solutions of the Euler equations.
 In the above system $\eta$ is proportional to the deviation of the free surface from its rest position, ${u}$ is proportional to the horizontal velocity taken at the scaled height $0\leq \theta \leq 1$ ($\theta = 1$ at the free surface and $\theta = 0$ at the bottom).
 The parameters have the following explicit form

 with $\nu$ and $\mu$ arbitrary real numbers, and $\tau\geq0$ is the normalized surface tension.
 These three degrees of freedom arise from the height at which the horizontal velocity is taken and from a double use of the {\it BBM trick} \cite{BBM}.
-The justification of their hydrodynamic relevance was established in \cite{BonaColinLannes, Chazel, SautXu}.
+The hydrodynamic relevance of the model was justified in \cite{BonaColinLannes, Chazel, SautXu}.

 A solitary wave solution to system \eqref{1dBoussinesq} is of the type

 where $\lambda$ denotes the traveling speed and $\xi = x - \lambda t$ is the moving coordinate with speed $\lambda \in \R$.
 We are thus looking in the class of ``localized" solutions to the system